lidofinance/lido-improvement-proposals/LIPS/lip-29.md

 > Changed in v2

 `CSFeeOracle.sol` is a utility contract responsible for the execution of the CSM Oracle report once the consensus is reached in the `HashConsensus.sol` contract, namely, transforming non-distributed rewards to non-claimed rewards stored on the `CSFeeDistributor.sol` and reporting the latest root of rewards distribution Merkle tree to the `CSFeeDistributor.sol`.
 Alongside rewards distribution, a contract manages strikes data delivery to the `CSStrikes.sol`.
-A contract is Inherited from the [`BaseOracle.sol`](https://github.com/lidofinance/core/blob/master/contracts/0.8.9/oracle/BaseOracle.sol) from Lido on Ethereum (LoE) core.
+A contract is inherited from the [`BaseOracle.sol`](https://github.com/lidofinance/core/blob/master/contracts/0.8.9/oracle/BaseOracle.sol) from Lido on Ethereum (LoE) core.

 **Changes in v2:**
 - Added strikes reporting support;